-For Cost-Sharing Tier 1 (Preferred Generic Drugs) and Cost-Sharing Tier 2 (Generic Drugs): You pay the copayment listed in the tables shown above in Sections 5.2 and 5.4.
+For Cost-Sharing Tier 1 (Preferred Generic Drugs), Cost-Sharing Tier 2 (Generic Drugs), Cost-Sharing Tier 3 (Covered Insulins), and Cost-Sharing Tier 4 (Covered Insulins): You pay the copayment listed in the tables shown above in Sections 5.2 and 5.4.
 For Cost-Sharing Tier 1 (Preferred Generic Drugs) and Cost-Sharing Tier 2 (Generic Drugs), the amount paid by the plan does not count toward your out-of-pocket costs.
 Only the amount you pay counts and moves you through the coverage gap.

-For Cost-Sharing Tier 3 (Preferred Brand Drugs), Cost-Sharing Tier 4 (Non-Preferred Drugs) and Cost-Sharing Tier 5 (Specialty Tier Drugs): When you are in the Coverage Gap Stage, the Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs.
+For all other cost-sharing tiers: When you are in the Coverage Gap Stage, the Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs.
 You pay 25% of the negotiated price and a portion of the dispensing fee for brand name drugs.
 Both the amount you pay, and the amount discounted by the manufacturer count toward your out-of-pocket costs as if you had paid them and move you through the coverage gap.